Informa Australia is part of the Informa Connect Division of Informa PLC

 To book this rate, please click here and follow the below instructions.

-To load/see the rates available please enter the codes as per below
+To load/see the rates available please enter the codes as per below:

-1. Click on the Book Now link above
+1. Click on the Book Now link above and scroll to ‘Our accommodation’

-2. Click on the drop down for “Special rates”
+3. Click on the drop down for “Special rates”

 4. Enter the code SCP2108566 in “Business client with contract”